top of page

 When to seek professional support

+Have you been struggling to sleep for a long time?
 If symptoms such as persistent pain, chronic sleep disruption, or “wired but tired” states continue despite lifestyle adjustments, it is clinically appropriate to seek assessment.

 In our experience, the fastest improvements occur when nervous system regulation is combined with hands-on therapy and movement correction, rather than isolated interventions.